huggingface/transformers/docs/source/en/generation_strategies.md

 >>> assistant_model = AutoModelForCausalLM.from_pretrained(assistant_checkpoint)
 >>> outputs = model.generate(**inputs, assistant_model=assistant_model, do_sample=True, temperature=0.5)
 >>> tokenizer.batch_decode(outputs, skip_special_tokens=True)
-['Alice and Bob, and the "Alice" is the one that you\'ve been playing.']
+['Alice and Bob are going to the same party.
+It is a small party, in a small']
 ```